KristianColville1/raza-noodles/README.md

 Wireframes were created using [Balsamiq](https://balsamiq.com/).
 Here is the PDF that I made for this UX plane: [KC Wireframes](/assets/media-files/raza-noodle-wireframes.pdf)

+I created this website as a desktop first website and worked backwards to create it on smaller screens.
+You can see what I did to do this in the * [Responsive Design](#responsive-design) section.

 <br>
 </details>